University High School (Los Angeles): Attendance area

 Neighborhoods served by University High are parts of West Los Angeles, including portions of Brentwood Beverly Hills Post Office (BHPO), Westwood, Bel-Air, and the Wilshire Corridor.

 Like other Westside high schools such as Westchester and Palisades, University High School enrolls a diverse mix of students from its enrollment area and various parts of the city; on top of Westside neighborhoods, Uni draws students from areas such as Koreatown and South Los Angeles.
-The school also enrolls many Capacity Adjustment Program students which come from areas zoned to heavily overcrowded high schools.
+The school also enrolls many Capacity Adjustment Program students who come from areas zoned to heavily overcrowded high schools.

 Two new LAUSD high schools opened in fall 2005, four more in fall 2006, and one more in fall 2007, decreasing the number of transfer students in other high schools.

-Name Change
+Name change

-Starting in the 2018-2019, University became an affiliated charter school and changed its name to University High School Charter.
+Starting in the 2018-2019 school year, University became an affiliated charter school and changed its name to University High School Charter.
 Affiliated charter schools receive flexibility in the utilization of the charter school categorical block grant (for those applicable affiliated charter schools that receive it) areas of curriculum and professional development; some aspects of local school governance; and some aspects of employee selection.
 It is not necessary to utilize the District’s permit process if accepted to an Affiliated Charter School.
 It is a community school that welcomes students from all over Los Angeles.
-However, non-resident students are required to complete this Unified Enrollment application.
+However, non-resident students are required to complete a Unified Enrollment application.